Review: Calculus EIS Fund

 Calculus Capital has an exclusive focus on EIS and VCT investments, both of which are subject to HMRC rules which can change frequently.
 This could leave the firm and its investee companies vulnerable if rules change unfavourably in future.

 Calculus has the longest track record of any EIS fund.
-Their experience is unrivalled and they have delivered 23 exits with positive return to date, based on the current investment strategy.
+Their experience is unrivalled – remember past performance is not a guide to the future.
 The target and actual returns might not be as high as some other early-stage focused EIS, but getting cash back to investors is a key part of its investment proposition.
 The Calculus EIS does not come cheap however, and the minimum investment of £50,000 could be a barrier for some.